amorison/qjobs/README.md

 This is a list of features I want to add soon, non sorted at all.

--s --sort sort by sort with key lambda x: x[args.sort], have to be in items

 -g --group group by (many levels, sorted at each group level, regex name(?))

 -v --verbose verbose option to display all fields